18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Tokyo is a gastronomic powerhouse where you find the freshest sushi, the city’s most iconic food.

 Did you know about the underground secret Tokyo food spots?
-Luxury department stores have lavish basement halls known as depachika where vendors sell everything food.
+Luxury department stores have lavish basement halls known as depachika where vendors sell food.

-Not to be forgotten are a traditional tea ceremony, pub crawls and visits to izakaya or backstreet eateries frequented by locals.
+Not to be forgotten are a traditional tea ceremony, pub crawls, and visits to izakaya or backstreet eateries frequented by locals.

 Tsukiji Fish Market Food and Culture Walking Tour